cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 > we expect partners and clients will use their own specific **Continuous Integration** tools to support this the IBM team has focused on getting it installed in the least complicated way possible

-11. Next step is to create a workspace to run the Terraform automation.
+11. Next we need to create a workspace to run the Terraform automation.
 Below you can see the parameters to configure your workspace for terraform execution.

     ```
     /terraform $ ./setup-workspace.sh -h